epam/NGB/docs/md/user-guide/um-overview.md

 To open user management panel click on ![NGB User Management](images/um-overview-1.png) icon on the main toolbar of the application.

-Setting permissions on specific files and datasets can be done through CLI.
+Setting permissions on specific files and datasets, users and groups management also can be done through CLI.